-Transfer by taxi or subway to the Xian train station.
-Travel by CRH high-speed train to Chengdu, capital of Sichuan province, in approx. 4 hours.
+Today you travel by CRH high-speed train to Chengdu, capital of Sichuan province, in approx. 4 hours.
 The million metropolis Chengdu inspires the visitor by its contrasts: On the one hand modern, glass skyscrapers, western fast-restaurant-chains and countless modern shopping centers.
-On the other hand, there is the "old" Chengdu with its countless narrow side streets with traditional flea and street markets, typical hairdressing shops, ancient temples and countless local restaurants.
+On the other hand, there is the "old" Chengdu with its numerous narrow side streets with traditional flea and street markets, typical hairdressing shops, ancient temples and an array of local restaurants.

 In the evening you visit a Sichuan opera.
 This colorful mixture of singing, music, acrobatics, puppetry and mask dancing is a must when visiting Chengdu.
 A very special feature of the Sichuan Opera is the "change of face", where the actors change the colorful face masks up to 10 times within 20 seconds, without the audience even noticing!
 Overnight stay in Chengdu.

 Day 5: CHENGDU: PANDA BREEDING CENTER – GIANT BUDDHA OF LESHAN – TRAVEL TO EMEI SHAN